abhi0ekka/DSA/Strings/String.md

 - if you do not divide the by 2 then.
 - it will not normally print the char-string.
 - we have to use the array.

+# Palindome and String comparison :

+- we just have to compare each element one by one.